NEXTGENre Conference: A new standard in Events for Professionals in Business and Real Estate in Canada

 The 2016 NEXTGENre conference in Vancouver, B.C was held May 31st, at the Hilton Hotel in Burnaby, kick-off was exceptional, with a sold out crowd of over two-hundred real estate professionals; Virginia Munden and Kelley Skar in collaboration with Vancouver’s Organizing Committee, Teri Conrad, Matt Collinge, Robyn M. Lau, Rebecca Troelstra and Nick J.M.
 Profeta kicked-off NEXTGENre, by discussing the importance of connection, collaboration and offline networking to strengthen relationships and take real estate businesses to the next level.

 This year’s NEXTGENre’s Vancouver Pre – Soire took place at Cactus Club Resto & Lounge in Burnaby, this event was organized by Carolyn Blum-Unsworth of RE/MAX, over 55 agents had a great time networking enjoying great food and conversations amongst all.

-For agents to succeed in a thriving Canada’s real estate industry, it’s all about sharpening the tools in their skills tool kit.
-The reason these tools need to be sharpened and honed is because these are the things that agents will use to build their reputations.
+For agents to succeed in a thriving Canada’s real estate industry, it’s all about sharpening the tools in their skills toolkit.
+The reason these tools need to be sharpened and honed is that these are the things that agents will use to build their reputations.
 Those [agents] that can bring a wide tool belt that has a collection of sharp tools will stand out and be sought after.
 Preparation and execution will lead professionals to profitability & sustainability in their businesses.